 - Refrain from abusing the authority entrusted to us or harassing others; and

-- Bring suspected unethical conduct to the attention of college authorities when we have a good faith belief that the conduct has occurred, and cooperate with related investigations.
+- Bring suspected unethical conduct to the attention of college officials when we have a good faith belief that the conduct has occurred, and cooperate with related investigations.

-Questions about the application of policies and situations for which a specific law or college policy does not govern may be directed to a supervisor, an institutional authority, or counsel.
+Questions about the application of policies can be directed to the responsible party listed in the policy.
+If situations arise where a specific law or college policy does not govern, guidance may be sought from a supervisor, an institution official, or counsel.
 The college will investigate all reports of suspected non-compliance, regardless of source, and implement corrective action or disciplinary action when necessary.

-Fei Tian College is committed to maintaining a supportive environment that is free of unlawful discrimination and harassment and in which every member of the college community is treated with dignity.
-All members of the college community are expected to treat one other with courtesy, consideration, and professionalism.
+Fei Tian College is committed to maintaining a learning environment that is free of bias, prejudice, and harassment—one that supports, nurtures, and rewards personal, educational, and career advancement on the basis of merit and ability.
+All members of the college community are expected to treat one other with dignity, courtesy, consideration, and professionalism.
 The institution prohibits discrimination and harassment against an individual on the basis of that person’s race, color, gender, age, or any other status protected under applicable federal, state, or local laws.

-Fei Tian College (FTC) knows how important is to you to know how information about you is to be used and shared, and we appreciate your trust.
+Fei Tian College knows how important it is to you to know how information about you is to be used and shared, and we appreciate your trust.